Let's start with various tax and ID numbers as they get easily confused...

 - How much is the income tax?
 The income tax is based on your net income.
 There are various business expenses like office rent, computer hardware, mobile phone costs and many others which you can deduct to decrease your taxable income.
 The income tax varies between 14% and 42% depending on how high your net income is.
 You can calculate your income tax with this tax calculator.

 Married couples can opt for a joint assessment (Zusammenveranlagung) which might decrease your income tax if one partner is earning considerably less than the other.

 - Who pays it?
 Every citizen who is a member of the Catholic, Evangelical, Jewish or any of these nine religious groups is subject to the church tax.
 The church tax does not apply to Muslims or members of Christian-Orthodox religions.
 The German state asks about religious affiliation on the form for registering an address (Anmeldung).

-- Payment date: Same than income tax.
+- Payment date: See income tax.

 - How much is the church tax?
 The church tax is between 8% and 9% of your income.

 - Who pays it?
 Businesses who make repeatedly more than 22000.- Euro per year.
 Small businesses (Kleinunternehmen) can neither deduct nor pay value-added tax.
 The value-added tax must be added to the invoice amount for your German-based clients. value-added tax paid for business-related expenses can be requested from the tax office.

 - Payment and repayment dates: Due after handing in your tax declaration if you just started your business.
 The tax authority informs you if they want you to pay VAT on a quarterly basis which is called the Umsatzsteuervoranmeldung.